jdcasey/piclipse/README.md

 # Software

 The software for this system centers on a small python app called `pinoc.py`, which is located in the `code/` directory.
 It can be installed using Ansible, via the playbook in the `ansible/` directory.
-You'll find instructions for installing the software (including using the Ansible playbook) in [code/README.md](code/README.md).
+You'll find instructions for installing the software (including using the Ansible playbook) in the [README.md under code/](code/).

 The software README also contains instructions for wiring the buttons and LEDs to the RPi.

 # Printed Fittings

 In addition to software, you also need a place to hold buttons, LEDs, a Raspberry Pi, and a battery.
 The CAD and STL files for those are contained in `cad/` and `cad/stl/`, respectively.
-See [cad/README.md](cad/README.md) for more information on how to use those files.
+See [README.md under cad/](cad/) for more information on how to use those files.